 Continue alongside the harbour and down 4th Avenue.
 You’ll pass the Kenosha History Center (which is my FAVOURITE Kenosha museum!) and onto the Southport Lighthouse and Lighthouse Station Museum, where I reached…

 If you get the chance to visit the Southport Lighthouse, I recommend it!
 The Station Museum is so interesting and I’ll be writing about it in more detail shortly!
 The Lighthouse was built in 1866 but is no longer in operation.
 There are 72 stairs to the top and the views are pretty awesome!
 On a good day you can see the Chicago skyline in the distance!

 Take the same bridge back off Simmons Island, down the steps and back onto the harbour promenade path.
 Just the other side of the Wyndham Garden Hotel, is the Common Grounds coffee shop.
 Being at just over half way through the walk, this is a perfect stop for a coffee (or tea!) break!
 If you reach this before 9.45am, they do a great breakfast sandwich.
 The Spring Cherry green tea is also lovely!
 They have a nice outside patio that overlooks the harbour.
 I grabbed a blueberry and pomegranate smoothie to-go to take with me on the next part of the walk!

-Continuing along the harbour wall, you’ll pass through Harbor Park which is also home to various art sculptures.
+Continuing along the harbour wall, you’ll pass through Harbor Park which is also home to the Kenosha sculpture walk.
 About 3/4 of the way through Harbor Park I clocked…

 During my visit, 7500 steps was at the Giraffe sculpture which was one of my favourite pieces!
 The sculptures change each year.